-- (b) in the case of a one-off transaction, or a series of such transactions, at least six years from the date of the completion of the one-off transaction or, as the case may be, the last of the series of such transactions. - (3) Where a financial institution or listed business is an appointed representative, its principal shall ensure compliance with this regulation in respect of any financial transaction carried out by the financial institution or listed business for which the principal has accepted responsibility. - 33.
-(1) The information listed in regulation 34 concerning wire the originator and recipient of the funds transferred, shall be included on all domestic and cross-border wire transfers.
+- (a) in the case where a financial institution or listed business and an applicant for business have formed a business relationship, at least six years from the date on which the relationship ended; or - (b) in the case of a one-off transaction, or a series of such transactions, at least six years from the date of the completion of the one-off transaction or, as the case may be, the last of the series of such transactions.

+(3) Where a financial institution or listed business is an appointed representative, its principal shall ensure compliance with this regulation in respect of any financial transaction carried out by the financial institution or listed business for which the principal has accepted responsibility.

+Wire transfers.
+[392/2014].
+33. (1) The information listed in regulation 34 concerning the originator and beneficiary of the funds transferred, shall be included on all domestic and cross-border wire transfers.